+61 (0)423 589 167 / firstname.lastname@example.org

 Kåre also exhibits his work and has had two solo exhibitions so far.
 The the most recent was at Gaffa Gallery in Sydney in December 2018.

 My approach to commercial work:

 From a production point of view I always fall towards executing my ideas as much as possible using my own two hands.
 I build, make and draw all of my final work.
 I find that not only does surprising things happen in the making process but the results have traces of humanity in it, something I find just carries more soul.
-I love technology (my Master Degree was in interactive installations), but it is most effective when it reinforces already existing human qualities.

 My approach to personal work:

 In my personal work I like to explore unstructured thinking.
 Catching the ideas that pop up when I least expect it and giving them a visual expression.
 I believe these ideas don’t come completely out of the blue.
 They lay dormant in a designer’s or artist’s brain, waiting to be reawakened, organised, used — echoes and shadows of thoughts and problems encountered during our daily grind.
 Two years ago I promised myself to document these ideas and pursue them to it’s conclusion.
 Some failed, some were downright nuts, but others had a little more to give.

 Pursuing the path that the subconscious mind takes can sometimes open doors that the more controlled, structured state of mind cannot.
 This is what my last exhibition was about.